clearlinux/clear-linux-documentation/source/guides/stacks/dlrs/dlrs.rst

 Deep Learning Reference Stack
 #############################

-This guide describes how to run benchmarking workloads for TensorFlow\*, PyTorch\*, and Kubeflow in |CL-ATTR| using the Deep Learning Reference Stack.
+This guide gives examples for using the Deep Learning Reference stack to run real-world usecases, as well as benchmarking workloads for TensorFlow\*, PyTorch\*, and Kubeflow\* in |CL-ATTR|.

 .. contents::
    :local: